 Welcome to Campbell University School of Osteopathic Medicine!

 Thank you for your interest in the Jerry M. Wallace School of Osteopathic Medicine (CUSOM).
-I am delighted to help you learn more about our institution and look forward to assisting you on your journey to become a Campbell Physician.
+We are delighted to help you learn more about our institution and look forward to assisting you on your journey to become a Campbell Physician.

 Campbell University is located in the heart of eastern North Carolina, a short distance from the Research Triangle – one of the largest areas concentrating on research and technology in the world.
 Campbell Medicine is committed to excellence in teaching, research, and patient care.